-Dr. Todd J. Albert is Surgeon-in-Chief, Chief Medical Officer and Korein-Wilson Professor of Orthopedic Surgery at Hospital for Special Surgery.
-He is the Chairman of the Department of Orthopedic Surgery and a Professor of Orthopedic Surgery at Weill Cornell Medical College.
+Dr. Todd J. Albert is Surgeon-in-Chief Emeritus at Hospital for Special Surgery.
+He is a Professor of Orthopedic Surgery at Weill Cornell Medical College.

 Dr. Albert specializes in the field of orthopedic spine surgery focusing on disorders of the cervical spine.
 He has an interest in minimally invasive surgical techniques and image-guided technologies in the management of spinal disorders.

 He serves on the boards of several scholarly journals and is Past President of The Cervical Spine Research Society and President of the Scoliosis Research Society.
 Dr. Albert is the author of seven books and more than 40 book chapters, and has published over 375 peer-reviewed and non-peer-reviewed articles.
 He has presented his research both nationally and internationally, and served as chairman at numerous courses.

 Previously, Dr. Albert was Chairman of the Department of Orthopaedics and President of The Rothman Institute at Thomas Jefferson University Hospital in Philadelphia.
 He graduated from Amherst College, University of Virginia School of Medicine and completed his residency in orthopedic surgery at Thomas Jefferson University Hospital where he was named outstanding chief resident, and performed a fellowship in spinal surgery at the Minnesota Spine Center.

 Surgeon-in-Chief Emeritus, Hospital for Special Surgery